FaeInterestingWorld/.github/profile/README.md

 Creating a environment condusive to cooperating with Friendly I-AGIs can increase the odds of a positive outcome.

+Encourage smaller projects that may not have a high chance of succeeding but can have a huge impact if true.

 ---

 ### Challenges